C-3sc0/pands-problem-sheet/README.md

 > Extra: Modify the program to deal with account numbers of any length

 This program is designed to show the last 4 digits of a 10 digit bank account number, replacing the first 6 digits with an 'X'[^3].
 However, the program's limitation was that it could not display the account numbers of any length, as it always showed only the last 4 digits.
 To overcome this limitation and fulfill the extra requirement, a different approach was adopted taking the percentages as reference.
-Instead of always displaying the last 4 digits, the program now shows 40% of the total digits in the account number and replaces the remaining digits with "X" characters.
+Instead of always displaying the last 4 digits, the program now shows 40% of the total digits in the account number and replaces the remaining digits (the remaining 60%) with "X" characters.
 For example, if the account number is "4567894561", only the first 40% (i.e., "XXXXXX4561") will be displayed.
 This approach enables the program to handle account numbers of any length, making it more flexible and versatile.